n8thangreen/incidentCostingShiny/README.md

 An R costing tool was implemented in R from an origina Excel/VBA model.
 The R code is available [here](https://github.com/n8thangreen/tb.outbreak.costing).
-In order to make this model user-friendly to non-R programmer it has been implemented with a Shiny GUI.
+In order to make this model user-friendly to non-R programmers it has been implemented with a Shiny GUI.

 ## Calculation